-Hit-and-run accidents represent the worst in driving practice; the failure to stop and render aid or at least call the police and paramedics after hitting another person or vehicle is the worst response to an accident a driver can make.
+Hit-and-run accidents in Towson, Maryland, represent the worst in driving practice; the failure to stop and render aid or at least call the police and paramedics after hitting another person or vehicle is the worst response to an accident a driver can make.
 Some drivers may fear that the pedestrian, bicyclist, or vehicle occupants were seriously injured or even killed.
 Other drivers may be fully aware that the accident was their fault, and fear the consequences.
 Intoxicated motorists may not even be aware that they struck a person.

 It is most common for hit-and-run accidents in Towson and Baltimore Maryland to include pedestrians and bicyclists, although car-on-car accidents also occur on highways.
 Baltimore hit-and-run accidents not only injure people but also property.
 Drivers returning to their vehicle in a parking lot often find damage to their vehicle while the guilty party is long gone, not even having left a note.

-Filing a police report may lead to the identification of the fleeing vehicle, but if you have been injured by a hit-and-run driver, let Baltimore hit and run lawyer John J. Leppler help you recover your damages.
+Filing a police report may lead to the identification of the fleeing vehicle, but if you have been injured by a hit-and-run driver, let Towson hit and run lawyer John J. Leppler help you recover your damages.
 He has extensive experience with cases involving car accidents, bicycle accidents and pedestrian accidents.

 How Does Insurance Work for Hit-and-Run Accidents?